akmiyata/BLDC--PIC16F887/README.md

-# Controlling brushless DC motor with PSoCLP5
+# Controlling a brushless DC motor
-The goal of this project is to control an Brushless DC (BLDC) motor using a PIC16F887 microcontroller and the concept of Back EMF to determine rotor position (the motor I purchased does not have sensors, such as Hall Effect sensors).
-Upon successful prototyping, I hope have created design that can be turned into a custom PCB to aid in controlling larger motors (or a motor of any size).
+The goal of this project is to control an Brushless DC (BLDC) motor using a PIC16F887 microcontroller (though I'm verifying circuitry with a PSoC 5) and the concept of Back EMF to determine rotor position (the motor I purchased does not have Hall Effect sensors).
+Upon successful prototyping, I hope have created design that can be turned into a custom PCB to aid in controlling larger motors.
 The following materials are needed for this project (also see BOM tab of "Dirt Sifter.xls" spreadsheet):

 PIC16F887 microcontroller